kudrenko/qua/README.md

-email_photos
+Qua App
 ============

-AppleScript to search for keywords in photos &amp; e-mail them
+AppleScript & Shell script to search for keywords in photos &amp; e-mail them